Mr Joyce is Leaving Paris, 50 year broadcast

 I first heard this name at the Old Vic (my first professional job).
 Rather young, I thought this was a magical name for a lady who offered personal services to budding lawyers – it’s Shakespeare’s invention for a ‘bona roba’ (part-time tart) mentioned by Justice Shallow in Henry IV Part Two.
 Read on…

-Just launched: Robert Gillespie’s new book
+Robert Gillespie’s new book

 Are You Going to do That Little Jump?
 The Adventure Continues